-CCA ensures graduating seniors are well-prepared for the transition from high school to becoming productive community members, Certified guidance counselors at CCA work with each student to help them plan for life after graduation.
+CCA ensures graduating seniors are prepared for the transition from high school to becoming productive community members.
+Certified guidance counselors at CCA work with each student to plan for life after graduation.

-CCA holds in-person graduation ceremonies across the state so parents can still see the monumental moment when their children walk across the stage in their cap and gown and receive their diploma.
-Although our high school students take classes online, we still believe their hard work and success should be celebrated with a ceremony and celebration filled with music, food and family photo opportunities.
+CCA holds in-person graduation ceremonies across the state so parents can see the monumental moment when their children walk across the stage in their caps and gowns to receive their diplomas.
+Although our high school students take classes online, we believe their hard work and success should be recognized with a ceremony and celebration filled with music, food and family photo opportunities.

 CCA high school students must obtain the following course credits to graduate: